arielj/vanilla-nested/README.md

 #### New event for the "limit" option of `accepts_nested_attributes_for`
 You can listen to the `vanilla-nested:fields-limit-reached` event that will fire when container has more or equals the amount of children than the `limit` option set on the `accepts_nested_attributes_for` configuration.

+# Changes from 1.2.0 to 1.2.1

+#### Remvoe "onclick" attribute for helpers and add event listeners within js
+If you were using webpacker, remember to replace the vanilla_nested.js file in your app/javascript folder